Written by Craig Fearn

 How Does Google Decide What Ranks First?

 Google's algorithm considers hundreds of factors, but three matter most: relevance, quality, and user experience.
+Understanding these three principles gives you a clear framework for every SEO decision.

 Relevance means your page actually answers what someone searched for.
 If they search "emergency plumber Truro," Google wants to show pages specifically about emergency plumbing services in Truro—not a general plumbing company based in London.

 User experience covers how your site works.
 Does it load quickly?
 Is it easy to use on a phone?
 Do visitors stay and engage, or immediately leave?
 Google tracks all of this.
+With mobile traffic representing 56.86% of UK web traffic according to SQ Magazine, mobile performance matters enormously.

-What's the Difference Between Organic and Paid Results?
+What Is the Difference Between Organic and Paid Results?

 Organic results are earned through SEO.
 Paid results are bought through advertising.
+Both appear on the same Google page, but they work very differently for your budget and your business.

 Can You Do SEO Yourself?